ThrowTheSwitch/Ceedling/docs/CeedlingPacket.md

 ## Steps

+Below is a quick overview of how to get started from Ceedling installation through running build tasks.
+Jump down just a teeny bit to see what the Ceedling command line looks like and navigate to all the documentation for the steps listed immediately below.

 1. Install Ceedling
 1. Create a project
-   1. Use Ceedling to generate an example project, or
+   * Use Ceedling to generate an example project, or
-   1. Add a Ceedling project file to the root of an existing project, or
+   * Add a Ceedling project file to the root of an existing project, or
-   1. Create a project from scratch:
+   * Create a project from scratch:
       1. Create a project directory
       1. Add source code and optionally test code however you'd like it organized
       1. Create a Ceedling project file in the root of your project directory